 What about allegations of wrongdoing by members of the Burning Man Project Board of Directors?

 The Burning Man Project board is made up of 18 individuals representing a cross section of the Burner community.
 It includes the six Burning Man founders, leaders in business, nonprofits, the public sector, artists and a Burning Man Regional Contact.

 Several board members have built and lead camps and other projects at the event – in 2014 and in past years.
 These are entirely personal projects; the Burning Man organization was in no way involved with the production of these camps and the camps were required to follow the same processes and procedures as all other camps at the event.

 Being a member of the Burning Man Project Board does not grant any authority to make decisions about, or influence the operations of, the Burning Man event.
 This also applies to resources at the event.

 Regarding Tickets – We have eliminated the Burning Man Project Donation Ticket Program.
-Ticket sale information for the 2015 event will be announced before the end of 2014.
 Please read the Jackrabbit Speaks or check tickets.burningman.org for updates.

 Regarding Placement – Other than event infrastructure camps, all camps will be held to the same standards of inclusion and participation regardless of how the camp is structured.
 All camps will be evaluated according to the following criteria: